TEAMSTERS LOCAL 533

 Last June, Washoe County health officer Kevin Dick advised people to walk away from businesses not practicing proper safety procedures.

-"Over the past seven months, we have filed charges of illegal unfair labor practices with the National Labor Relations Board and won.
+"Over the past seven months, we have filed multiple charges of illegal unfair labor practices with the National Labor Relations Board.
 We have gone to U.S. District Court where expensive union-busting Keolis lawyers have employed every trick in the book to delay action to protect passengers and workers," Watson noted.

 "We have beseeched all levels of government, including law enforcement, to help.
 Without exception, each and every one has passed the buck.
 Perhaps now that the election season is over and more people are getting sick and dying, something will change," Watson added.